-What good is Vector if you can't deploy it?!
-Fortunately, deploying Vector is easy.
-Vector is written in Rust and compiles to a single static binary.
-Meaning there are no dependencies or runtime, making the actual act of installing Vector as easy as copying the binary to your target host.
+What good is Vector if you can't deploy it?
+Fortunately, deploying Vector is straightforward.
+Vector is written in Rust and compiles to a single binary makign installation as easy as copying the binary to your host.
 Beyond that, you'll want to think strategically about how you deploy Vector.
-This is where the magic lies and this is precisely what this guide will touch on.
+This is where Vector differs from other tools, and we'll cover that here.

 Before we get into the installation tutorial, let's touch on some basic Vector deployment concepts.
 We've had the fortunate opportunity of working with many different companies deploying Vector, and all of their approaches can be broken down into two basic concepts: strategies and topologies.